Skip to main content

 git config --global push.autoSetupRemote true

-Next, in order to authenticate yourself when pushing code changes, you need to add an SSH key to your Invent profile as described in the Invent SSH docs.
+Next, in order to authenticate yourself when pushing code changes, you need to add an SSH key to your Invent profile as described in the Invent SSH documentation.
 Once you are done, we can start using kde-builder.

 Disable indexing for your development environment